 Forbes wrote that beacons would be “especially useful in places (like inside a shopping mall) where GPS location data may not be reliably available” and also said that, “BLE [Bluetooth Low Energy] allows for interactions as far away as 160 feet” with greater sensitivity than GPS or Wi-Fi tracking methods.
 This should mean owners get the same detailed insights into their in-store activity as they do on their app or website.

-Mapsted’s hardware-free indoor positioning technology is new, cost effective, and innovative.
-This technology allows users to navigate the indoors without the technical limitations experienced by other solutions such as WiFi or Beacons.
-Mapsted is the leading provider in hardware-free indoor location tracking technology.
+Mapsted’s hardware-free indoor positioning technology is new, cost-effective, and innovative.
+This technology allows users to navigate indoors without the technical limitations experienced by other solutions such as WiFi or Beacons.
+Mapsted is the leading provider of hardware-free indoor location tracking technology.
 They have developed an advanced algorithm that uses a unique combination of sources to accurately pinpoint a person’s location in any indoor venue.
-Since this technology is hardware free, users can navigate through traditional dead zones, such as tunnels, using only their smartphones, and still expect 1-3 meter accuracy.
+Since this technology is hardware-free, users can navigate through traditional dead zones, such as tunnels, using only their smartphones, and still expect 1-3 meter accuracy.

 I) Under the Location Positioning Technology division, Mapsted offers a suite of products that deliver seamless outdoor-indoor navigation without the need for beacons, Wi-Fi, or additional external hardware.